andyguwc/airflow-resources/docker-notes/docker.md

 - run some commands to install additional programs
 - specify a command to run on container startup

+Key Components
+- FROM
+- MAINTAINER
+- RUN
+- COPY
+- WORKDIR
+- ENTRYPOINT the initial entrypoint that kicks off the app
+- EXPOSE ports
+- ENV for environment variables
+- VOLUME

 <!-- # Use an existing docker image
 # Use alpine as base image OS (which already has the apk)